juletopi/The_Content-Cove_Project/README.md

 "**The Content-Cove**" is a project about a website for trailers and information about movies, games and anime.

-Originally, this was a project created by the [Irmãos Dev em Dobro](https://www.youtube.com/c/devemdobro), in the "**Semana Dev em Dobro**" (Double Dev Week), after the end of this dev week, I decided to take this project to another level.
+Originally, this was a project created by the [Irmãos Dev em Dobro](https://www.youtube.com/c/devemdobro), in the "**Semana Dev em Dobro**" (Double Dev Week), \
+after the end of this dev week, I decided to take this project to another level.

 What main implementations will be made:
 * A main "**Home**" with information about the site and a section with cards of movies, games and anime to choose from.
 * Different **custom webpages** for each of the movies, games, and anime previously present on the cards.

-As this is kinda of a big project, and at the current time I am a beginner programmer, as I improve my skills I'll be going back to this project.
+As this is kinda of a big project, and at the current time I am a beginner programmer, as I improve \
+my skills I'll be going back to this project, and making new implementations.

 </div>